subzey/js1k2015/postmortem/readme.md

 ### Var removal

 Pretty dumb regular expression removes `var` statements, so all variables are global and are defined by assignment.
-Extra attention must be applied in order to avoid references to variables until it is assigned.
+Extra attention must be applied in order to avoid references to variables until they are assigned.

 But if you're going to reuse variables, that's simple.
 Here's my advice: declare all variables in global scope _(in code golf, of course, never do that in production!)_, and if you're going to reuse it, then give the names like `var1`, `v01`.
 This is the only way you can drop `var`'s safely.